prakhar2347/Lets-Contribute/README.md

 1. Clone this repository
 2. Create a folder of your name into the Profile folder.
 If your name is `GFG` then make a foler of `GFG`
 3. Into that folder create a basic [Linktree](https://linktr.ee/gfgrcoem) like UI where you have your Name as a heading and some Social media buttons that would Redirect to your Social Media Handles.
-4. The UI should Look like this
+4. The UI should Look like this okay

     <img src="./demo.jpeg"></img>